-The idea of upskilling your employees could feel like a lot of work, and it is.
-However, Manpower Group says that over half (54%) of employees will require significant reskilling and upskilling by 2022, a scary thought considering we are just 4 weeks away from the end of the year.
-But you're not alone.
-If you are considering hiring external experts to help upskill your current employees, we can help.
+The idea of upskilling your employees could feel like a lot of work, but you're not alone.
+If you are considering hiring external experts to help upskill your current employees, we can help you.

 At Supportive Solutions, we provide face-to-face and virtual delivery of almost 100 accredited courses.
 From management and leadership to health and social care, from health and safety to employee wellbeing.
-We guarantee you'll find the perfect course for your needs.
-So what are you waiting for?
-Give us a call!
+We find the perfect course for your needs.
+So, what are you waiting for?
+Get in touch